jeffxtang/website_chatbot/README.md

-# SiteChat
+# RepoChat
-Building a chatbot to chat about any web site (documentation) or github repo
+This app uses ReAct and Llama 3 to build a chatbot with a web UI to chat about a github repo - its issues, PRs, and content.

 ## Setting up the environment